NikoChristie/NikoChristie.github.io/README.md

 ### I Changed The Markdown Version Of My Resume, So Why Don't I See The Changes When I Refresh The Website In My Browser?

-Updating a makdown version on your computer won't immediatley change it on GitHub and inturn on your website
+Updating a markdown version on your computer won't immediately change it on GitHub and in turn on your website
 To have it update your server you must **repeat steps 7 & 8**, changes can take up to two minutes to become available on your website

 ## Credits